Rockenbrew

 There are two popular solutions for moving small, precisely measured volumes of liquid.
 At low cost, serological graduated pipettes and pumps provide a good level of potential accuracy, however this is dependent on the operator, who controls exactly how much liquid is pumped in and out.
 At the higher end, micropipettes are similar in principle, but offer excellent accuracy & repeatability (see below) for measures as small as 10μL (0.01mL) with less reliance on a careful operator.

-Ultimately, we're trying to achieve consistent dilutions to bring slurries with billions of cells down to a level where we (and the computer) can feasibly count a sample.
+Ultimately, we're trying to achieve consistent dilutions to bring slurries with billions of cells down to a level where we, (or rather the computer,) can feasibly count a sample.
 Typically, a yeast slurry collected from a beer fermentation will need to diluted upto 1000x; less so for the computer.

 Micropipettors